 Amazon Conservation Project Peru

-Volunteer in Peru and have a lasting impact on Amazon conservation efforts in Manu National park – one of the most diverse environments on earth.
+Volunteer in Peru and have a lasting impact on Amazon conservation efforts in the Manu Biosphere Reserve – one of the most diverse environments on earth.

 Much of Manu's forest (including the Amazon basin) had once stood bare, stripped of life as a result of human activity.
 Logging and farming activities had decimated the area and kept endemic species away, and due to the suffering of the ecosystem, UNESCO had to step in, recognising the area as a Bioreserve in 1977, and later, a World Heritage Site.